Government LinkBusiness LinkResidents LinkTourism LinkServices Link

 What is the purpose of the "Code of Conduct for Working with Child Performers"?

-The code of conduct was developed by the Canadian Centre for Child Protection and law enforcement officials who are experts in issues related to the exploitation of children.
+The Code of Conduct was developed by the Canadian Centre for Child Protection and law enforcement officials who are experts in issues related to the exploitation of children.
 It outlines the shared responsibility between parents/guardians and agencies that work with child performers to protect children from those who see the industry as a way to get access to children for the purpose of exploitation.

 What is required by the "Code of Conduct for Working with Child Performers"?